 Winner of the Kodansha Manga Award for her series The Kindaichi Case Files, Fumiya Sato is a quiet legend of the manga world.
 Her successful series has been running for longer than the monolith One Piece, having begun in 1992 and continuing to this day.
 The Kindaichi Case Files, which, at the time of writing, has 82 volumes out, is drawn by Sato but written by two other writers: Yozaburo Kanai and Seimaru Amagi.
 The series follows teenage detective Hajime Kindaichi as he solves monster-of-the-week locked room mysteries and whodunnits.

 Every emo youngster in the late 2000s was reading and watching D. Gray-Man.
 This manga and the anime it inspired introduced a new generation of emo girls and boys to anime and established Katsura Hoshino as a legend.
 Hoshino is most recognized for her gothic tone and imagery and the 19th century setting of D. Gray-Man, which chronicled the narrative of Allen Walker, a recruit in the Black Order of exorcists.
 The series’ antagonists are a guy known as the Millennium Earl and a reincarnation of Noah and his band of apostles from the Bible.
-It was a series of immense popularity around 2006-2010 and the manga continues its run to this day.
+It was a series of immense popularity from 2006-to 2010 and the manga continues its run to this day.

 Keiko Takemiya is another founding member of The 24 Group, a group of female manga artists that took over shoujo manga from male artists and established themselves as the genre’s stars.
 Takemiya is most known for her works, such as Toward the Terra, The Door into Summer (Natsu e no Tobira), and The Poem of Wind and Trees (Kaze to Ki no Uta).
 Takemiya is well-known for popularizing shoujo manga and delving into a variety of subjects and genres ranging from lesbian romance to science fiction.
 Her writing and art are as varied as they are adventurous.

 Hiro Fujiwara is a Japanese manga artist who was born on December 23.
-The manga artist was previously known as Izumi Hiro and was active towards the 1990s.
+The manga artist was previously known as Izumi Hiro and was active in the 1990s.
 Still, she dropped the identity after winning the Best Rookie award in the LMS for Kaeri Michi, Yuki no Netsu.
 Her debut series, Kaich Wa Maid-Sama!
 (Maid Sama! ), was published in Hakusensha’s monthly shoujo manga magazine, LaLa.
 Six months after winning the Best Rookie prize in the LaLa Mangaka Scout Course, her second piece was released.
 It was, however, her first piece published under her present pen name, Hiro Fujiwara.
 Akai Yume The Crimson Colored Dream) received the Fresh Debut Award at the 36th LaLa Manga Grand Prix and was published in the November issue of LaLa DX in 2004.

 On August 18, 1977, Akira Akatsuki was born.
 He used to be a Doujin Circle RIRO LAND member, writing under the pen name Kuuya.
 Medaka Box, for which he collaborated with Nisio Isin from 2009 to 2013, was his most noteworthy achievement.
 Later, the two collaborate on Shounen Shoujo, one of Oogiri’s one-shot chapters, and the manga version of Juuni Taisen.
 Akira Akatsuki has a very unique and recognizable style, which can be most easily seen in the way he poses his characters, his character’s proportions, his angular hands, and the distinctive way he draws eyes, as well as how he illustrates expressions.